aalexmmaldonado/aalexmmaldonado.com/content/me/documents/pitt-postdoc/diversity/_index.md

 Investing Now is also where I learned the importance of accessible teaching.
 I struggled to engage with one student in particular, Eugene, until I introduced the electromagnetic spectrum in one class.
-He asked me his first question in the course, ``Are gamma rays the same thing that turned Bruce Banner into the Hulk?''
+He asked me his first question in the course, "Are gamma rays the same thing that turned Bruce Banner into the Hulk?"
 I have never been so excited to answer a seemingly off-topic question as I realized I could leverage his interest in Marvel comic books to keep him engaged.
 Accessibility also encompasses sharing knowledge freely with anyone seeking it.
 This principle permeates my teaching and research, where I routinely release lectures, class notes, software, and data on my website at no cost.